- About US

 ⇒ How to apply for the College Program

-The following documents must be completed upon acceptance to the NROTC College Program.
+The following documents must be submitted by mail upon acceptance to the NROTC College Program.

 Prompt return of your Uniform Fitting Sheet is extremely important over the summer to ensure the availability of a properly fitted uniform in time for New Student Orientation (held in September).
 The uniform fitting sheet must be filled out by a qualified alterations professional, i.e., seamstress or tailor.
 If an alterations professional cannot be found in your community, ask your local cleaners if they have someone who can help you.